Visiting Lamington safely

 Domestic animals are not permitted in Lamington National Park.

-Lamington is considered to be on average 5°C cooler than Brisbane.
+Lamington is on average 5°C cooler than Brisbane.
 Extreme winter temperatures can get below 0°C. Frosts can occur.

 The park receives an average of approximately 1,600mm of rainfall per year.
 The wet season is typically from November through to March.